abhinav9558/Gabe-DAE-6MonthProjects/learning/PLAN_Integration.md

 git docker-compose up
 ```

+## Port 443 Error

 Due to the fact that my Wazuh Manager was using port 443, it caused installation issues with MISP so I had to change the port to 444.
 Originally under ports it was `443:443` and was changed to be `444:443`.
 This way MISP can be utilized under a different port without complications with wazuh.

 ```text